Australia is home to a variety of unique and interesting wildlife and many of these species can be found in Northern or Southern Australia.

 group.

-For safety and conservation reasons we don't feed or interact with wildlife, except on a controlled wildlife experience, such as a cruise where we can swim with dolphins or feeding kangaroos at a wildlife sanctuary.
+For safety and conservation reasons, we don't feed or interact with wildlife, except when on a controlled wildlife experience, such as a cruise where we can swim with dolphins or feeding kangaroos at a wildlife sanctuary.

 Hundreds of species of wetland birds call Australia home and many wetlands are protected under conventions and agreements such as the RAMSAR Convention, JAMBA and CAMBA agreements.
 There are protected wetlands in North and South Australia, including Kakadu in the Top End and the Coorong in South Australia.
 Wetlands in the Top End include Yellow Waters, Fogg Dam, Anbangbang Billabong, Mamukala Wetlands and Mary River.